Home Online Banking F&M Website Commodity Futures Weather Market News DTN Ag Headlines Futures Markets Portfolio

 WHEAT:

-at 119%.
-On the KC March chart, support is the 20-day moving average at $5.21,
+wheat is weaker as well.
+On the KC July chart, support is the 20-day moving

 David Fiala can be reached at dfiala@futuresone.com